Board and Committees

 Education

 I spent nearly 40 years as a Professor and Administrator; mentor to many Ph.D.
-Candidates and advisor to countless undergraduate students; am an author and editor; and, officer of national and international scientific societies.
+Candidate and advisor to countless undergraduate students; an author and editor; and officer of national and international scientific societies.
 Because of these, I have a passion for working with and encouraging students who come from diverse educational and cultural backgrounds, and utilization of the best technological tools to foster good education and communication.

 Other